comingofflais-com/LLM-Moderator-for-wpForo/README.md

 - Appends custom message with formatting tags for AI type and reason to the end of the post/topic
 - Can be used to just append the custom message after AI analysis without forced muting
 - Automatically removes expired muted users if not un-muted by the human moderator before the mute expiration time, deletes any pending unapproved post/topic
-- Allow the moderators to monitor the muted users' table, remove users, or let the system auto un-mute users when their mute expires (this will delete any pending approval posts that initially got the user muted)
+- Allow the admin to monitor (other human moderators can use the premium moderation page) the muted users' table, remove users, or let the system auto un-mute users when their mute expires (this will delete any pending approval posts that initially got the user muted)
 ### Manual Management

-Administrators and Moderators can:
+Administrators (and other human moderators with the premium plugin) can:
 - View all currently muted users
 - Manually unmute users ahead of schedule
 - Easy navigate to the triggering post or topic
-- Run cleanup operations manually
+- Run cleanup operations manually (admin only)

 ### API Response Format